-(iv)Contracting for the Deliverables that were Subject to Competition
+(iv) Contracting for the Deliverables that were Subject to Competition

-The negotiation team must not depart from the original intent, goals and objectives of the solicitation and must not negotiate an agreement that is materially different in scope from what was described in the solicitation document.
+The negotiation team must not depart from the original intent, goals and objectives of the solicitation and must not negotiate an agreement that is materially different in scope from what was described in the Solicitation Document.

-Negotiating a contract for a scope of deliverables that was not the subject of the competition is both unfair to the other proponents that participated in the process and may be considered a violation of open competition requirements under applicable trade treaties.
+Negotiating a Contract for a scope of Deliverables that was not the subject of the competition is both unfair to the other proponents that participated in the process and may be considered a violation of Open Competition requirements under applicable trade treaties.

-Trade treaty violations may occur if the scope of work or project requirements are changed so much that other suppliers could reasonably claim they were not given an opportunity to compete for the contract that is ultimately awarded.
+Trade treaty violations may occur if the scope of work or project requirements are changed so much that other Suppliers could reasonably claim they were not given an opportunity to compete for the Contract that is ultimately awarded.

-Just as a significant increase in the scope of an existing contract may be considered a direct award of a contract that ought to have been the subject of a competitive procurement process, the same argument can be made if the scope of the contract that was contemplated in the solicitation document is increased during the negotiation process.
+Just as a significant increase in the scope of an existing Contract may be considered a direct award of a Contract that ought to have been the subject of a competitive Procurement process, the same argument can be made if the scope of the Contract that was contemplated in the Solicitation Document is increased during the negotiation process.

-(c) Planning for Negotiations
+4. Planning for Negotiations